Extending Design:

 Idea 01:

-At this moment in time, I think another possible idea would be take my Expressive Data project from last year forward for the extended design project.
+At this moment, I think another possible idea would be to carry my Expressive Data project from last year forward as the extended design project.

 This button will take you to this project for a more in-depth look.